Tesla Model 3 (GEN1)

 Exterior

-The Tesla Model 3 (GEN1), with dimensions of 4694 mm in length, 1849 mm in width, and 1443 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
+The Tesla Model 3 (GEN1), with dimensions of 4694 mm in length, 1849 mm in width, and 1443 mm in height, falls into the D-segment, also known as mid-size or family cars.

 The Tesla Model 3 (GEN1) is available in a total of 5 paint colors, including both solid and metallic options.

-The Tesla Model 3 (GEN1) offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
+The Tesla Model 3 (GEN1) offers multiple wheel options in different sizes.
 The available tire and wheel combinations include:

 - 255/45 tires on 18" rims